construction calculator

 Deep dive

-This water heater size calculator estimates peak hot water demand from occupants, bathrooms, shower flow, and temperature rise to suggest a tank size.
+This water heater size calculator estimates peak hot water demand from your occupants, bathrooms, shower flow rate, and temperature rise and turns that into an estimated first‑hour demand and suggested tank size range.

 FAQs